 On Tuesday 13th May, Martin Howe QC will give the first lecture in Politeia's 2014 series, The UK and the EU: What principles should guide re-negotiation?

 Britain's relations with the European Union have moved to the centre of the political stage.
 While many people support the principles on which free trade with the EU rests and want such arrangements to continue, they are concerned at the increased dominance of the EU in national life.

 Western economies face rising costs for pensions, healthcare and other social goods.
 At the same time pressure on the public finances is greater.
-How can government champion efficient and affordable social systems and compete in an ever tougher global market?
+How can efficient and affordable social systems compete in an ever tougher global market?

 Politeia's 2014 economic series explores how different international systems pay for the social policies which their societies expect.
-It considers the principles behind successful systems.
-Addressing the series will be UK and international guest speakers - politicians, economists and actuaries, business and other specialists who have advised on, or created and introduced such systems.
-The next event will be on 3 April 2014, 6.30-7.30 p.m,.The Swiss Pensions System and Germany's Reform Plans, with Professor Lars Feld, University of Freiberg and Member of the German Council of Economic Experts (to read more, click here).
+Addressing the series will be politicians, economists and actuaries; and specialists who have advised on, or created and introduced such systems.

 For the list of speakers click here.

-On Thursday 3rd April, Professor Lars Feld* will give the second lecture in Politeia's 2014 Economic series Paying for the Future: Contributory or Tax funded Systems? when he will focus on the Swiss pension system and Germany’s current proposals to reform its system.
+On Thursday 3rd April, Professor Lars Feld* gave the second lecture in Politeia's 2014 Economic series, Paying for the Future: Contributory or Tax funded Systems?, focusing on the Swiss pension system and Germany’s current proposals to reform its system.